schibsted/jslt/ideas/functions.md

 There is the spectre of cyclic imports, but that can be handled fairly easily.

+What if one redeclares a function already available, either built in, or supplied from the outside?
+Probably this should be allowed, with the declaration inside the template taking precedence.

 The only real cost is that transforms will no longer be guaranteed to eventually finish computing.